lee-leonardo/hugo-starter/README.md

 ```
 .
+├── config.toml     # config can be json, toml, yaml. https://gohugo.io/getting-started/configuration/#all-variables-yaml
+├── public          # the output of hugo, this is to be published by github pages.
+├── content         # parent folder of content (example below)
 ├── archetypes      # templates to generate front matter based on the path used (example below)
-├── config.toml     # config can be json, toml, yaml. https://gohugo.io/getting-started/configuration/#all-variables-yaml
-├── content         # output folder
 ├── assets          # things to process with hugo pipes such as Sass/Less, etc. https://gohugo.io/hugo-pipes/
 ├── data            # data to be processed into pages can be json, toml, yaml. https://gohugo.io/templates/data-templates/
 ├── layouts         # html templates. https://gohugo.io/templates/introduction/